figgy-gethsmane/AP-CS-FINAL_PROJECT/README.md

         fi.write(f"Rover ID: {rov_id} | Issue: {iss} | Fix: {fix} \n")`

 Once the with statement ends, the code will print that the repair is logged.

+## Viewing repairs explained:
+This procedure calls to open the "Repairs.txt" file created from the logging repairs procedure in the read mode ("r") as "fi" again.
+The varaible log is created to store the strings created from the .readlines method. .readlines reads any text from the text file and then converts them into strings.
+Then within an if statement, asking if strings were created from text within the file, it will print the title of the section "Repair logs" and then asks within a for statement for each string created